hassanShakur/Node-js/README.md

 ### Password Encryption

 Made use of `bcryptjs`.
 Salt value is 12 but default is 10.
 The higher the more cpu intensive.
 Implemented using a middleware before record save.
-Only re-encrypted if it has changed and `confirmPassword` is not retained in the database.
+Only re-encrypted if it has changed and `passwordConfirm` is not retained in the database.

 ```js
 userSchema.pre('save', async function (next) {